ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 {PANEL: Syntax }

-The are two main ways to create a time series index:
+There are two main ways to create a time series index:

 1. Create a class that inherits from
   * [`AbstractTimeSeriesIndexCreationTask`](../../document-extensions/timeseries/indexing#section) for [map](../../indexes/map-indexes) and